Loading

 Answer

 Dinners are provided Friday and Saturday.
-Drinks are provided during the cocktail hour, dinner, and reception.
-We are considering having some emergency snacks and water.
-That said, you are welcome to bring your own food, store it in the kitchens, and eat as you please!
-There's a Safeway on the way from Denver to DCMC :) And BYOB for Friday night.
+Open bar for the cocktail hour, dinner, and reception.
+We will have water on site.
+Otherwise, you are encouraged to bring your own food (for the day Saturday and breakfast Sunday), store it in the kitchens, and eat as you please.
+There's a Safeway (in Conifer) on the way from Denver to DCMC :) And again a reminder that BYOB for Friday night.

 Question